NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

     div: document.getElementById('player'),
     src: 'VIDEO URL',
     cast: {}
+    chromecastEndImg: 'IMAGE URL'
 });
  ```

+It's possible to display an image after the video has finished using the chromecastEndImg parameter.
+Put the URL of the image you want to display and it'll be shown at the end of the video.
+Otherwise, a gray screen will be displayed when it finish.

 ### AirPlay
 AirPlay displays your video and audio streams directly to your Apple TV.
 You can enable the AirPlay option as shown below: